Faye Wong: Acting career

+Other ventures

+Charities

-In August 2006, Li Yapeng published a thousand-word public online letter, "Gratitude (感謝)", on his Sina.com blog.
-The letter served as an outlet for their gratitude towards all concerned parties, and confirmed rumours their daughter was born with a congenital cleft lip.
-He expressed their reason for seeking medical treatment in California: due to the severity of Li Yan's cleft, the special reconstructive surgeries she needed were not available in China.
-Citing a South American folk tale, Li described his daughter as a special child and her cleft as a mark of an angel.
+In August 2006, Li Yapeng published a public letter, "Gratitude (感謝)", on his Sina.com blog, showing Wong and his gratitude towards all concerned parties, and confirming rumours that their daughter, Li Yan, was born with a congenital cleft lip.
+He gave their reason for seeking medical treatment in California: due to the severity of Li Yan's cleft, the reconstructive surgeries she needed were not available in China.
+Citing a South American folk tale, Li called his daughter a special child and her cleft a mark of an angel.
 The couple has since established the Smile Angel Foundation to assist children with clefts.

-On 26 December 2006 Wong made her first public appearance since 2005 at the foundation's inaugural fundraising ball.
-She opted not to speak or sing, but her new composition "Cheerful Angel" (愛笑的天使) debuted at the event as the official theme song of the charity.
-At the second fundraising ball on 8 December 2007, Wong mentioned that although she would not return to her music career in 2008, she would consider it afterwards.
-However, she sang and produced an electronica-infused version of the Diamond Sutra for the event.
-For the foundation's publicity event on 27–28 November 2008, Wong and her husband visited children in Tibet who are in various stages of recovery after being cured with the help of the charity.
-To date, the foundation has raised over 35 million renminbi, including over 29.5 million from auctions during the three December fundraisers, and helped more than 2008 children.
+On 26 December 2006, Wong made her first public appearance since 2005 at the foundation's inaugural fundraising ball.
+She opted not to speak or sing, but her new composition "Cheerful Angel" (愛笑的天使) debuted at the event as the charity's official theme song.
+At the second fundraising ball on 8 December 2007, Wong sang an electronica-infused version of the Diamond Sutra for the event.
+For the foundation's publicity event on 27–28 November 2008, Wong and her husband visited children in Tibet who were in various stages of recovery after being cured with the charity's help.